Fast Grants Program

 Existing, legal pathways—like the O-1 visa, Germany’s Skilled Immigration Act, and other pathways in the U.S. and globally—can be used to significantly increase the ability of talent to move to opportunity.

-The Fund is launching with two Fast Grants Challenges:
+The Fund is launching under two tracks:

 Global Mobility track